This page may contain affiliate links. Learn More.

 Many infants die from SIDS, it’s much more common than you think.
 It’s not detectable or preventable, but there are risk factors that can be removed to keep babies safe.
 The American Academy of Pediatrics recommends best safe sleep practices and recommend safe sleep training.

 SIDS can occur in children from birth to as old as 12 months.
 Suffocation and asphyxiation deaths occur at a high rate at that age span as well.
 Children under one year of age have no reflexes indicating to them they are in danger of suffocation, so they don’t yet know to fight to help themselves.
 It’s up to adults to protect them from it.
 Remember, SIDS is not preventable or detectable.

 SIDS rates have been reduced drastically over the past 20 years by practicing safe sleep practices at home, in child care centers and homes, and with other caregivers.
 Parents AND providers must work together to ensure safety for all infants.

 SIDS is a tragedy that is very very close to my heart.
 My life has been affected by it deeply more than once.
 I wish there was a way to prevent SIDS but we can cut down on risk factors.
-We will discuss best practices to cut down on risk for SIDS and other infant deaths all together.
+We will discuss best practices to cut down on the risk for SIDS and other infant deaths altogether.